transloadit/uppy/website/src/docs/companion.md

 The object returned by `companion.app()` also has a property `companionEmitter` which is an `EventEmitter` that emits the following events:

+* `upload-start` - When an upload starts, this event is emitted with an object containing the property `token`, which is a unique ID for the upload.
+* **token** - The event name is the token from `upload-start`.
+The event has an object with the following properties:
+  * `action` - One of the following strings:
-* `success` - When a file has been uploaded successfully
+    * `success` - When the upload succeeds.
-* `error` - When a file upload has failed
+    * `error` - When the upload fails with an error.
+  * `payload` - the error or success payload.

-Example code for using the `EventEmitter` to handle file upload finished:
+Example code for using the `EventEmitter` to handle a finished file upload:

 ```js
 const companionApp = companion.app(options)